Explore Abstract Art – Origins, Artists, and How to Start Your Own Masterpiece

 What is Abstract Art

 Abstract art is non-representational, meaning it doesn’t showcase something you see in the world.
 Instead, it uses the fundamental elements of painting, like color, shape, line, texture, and value, in new ways you wouldn’t expect.
-It can be random, patternless, colorful, shapeless, geometric, bold, or a simple streak of color on a dark backdrop.
+It can be random, pattern-less, colorful, shapeless, geometric, bold, or a simple streak of color on a dark backdrop.

-It’s wild, imaginative, and passionate.
+Abstract is wild, imaginative, and passionate.
 Sometimes, it seeks to showcase the human spirit, while at other times, it tries to deconstruct other art forms, laying bare its most basic components.

 You don’t look at an abstract piece and think, “Oh, that’s a beautiful landscape,” or “What a lovely portrait.”
+Instead, you look with your emotions to understand something deeper.

 However, it can still be representative, even if the images it seeks to showcase aren’t recognizable at first glance.
 It may also represent emotions or ideas rather than objects.